-The Australian Public Sector Anti-Corruption Conference (APSACC) returns to Sydney from 15 to 17 November 2022 at the Fullerton Hotel
+Over 600 delegates attended the Australian Public Sector Anti-Corruption Conference (APSACC) in Sydney from 15 to 17 November 2022 at the Fullerton Hotel.

-The APSACC 2022 program features more than 50 local and international practitioners and leaders in corruption prevention trends from the public and non-government sectors.
-Speakers will share their knowledge and insights in conference sessions and during interactive workshops.
+The APSACC 2022 program featured more than 50 local and international practitioners and leaders in corruption prevention trends from the public and non-government sectors.
+Speakers shared their knowledge and insights in conference sessions and during interactive workshops.

 Tom Devine, Legal Director - Government Accountability Project